 Energy is a central element of our modern society.
 It is hard to imagine everyday life without electricity, heating or mobility.
 However, the ongoing climate crisis requires us to quickly adopt new approaches with a view to satisfying the energy needs of the rapidly growing global population in a more sustainable way.

-Visitors are taken on an insightful journey of discovery to learn what impact our dependence on oil, coal and natural gas has on the natural climate system and why we need the energy transition to keep our planet liveable.
-The exhibition provides information and food for thought regarding current challenges and pressing questions: Why do we need more and more energy?
+Visitors were taken on an insightful journey of discovery to learn what impact our dependence on oil, coal and natural gas has on the natural climate system and why we need the energy transition to keep our planet liveable.
+The exhibition provided information and food for thought regarding current challenges and pressing questions: Why do we need more and more energy?
 How can industrial production become more efficient and more economical?
 How can we optimise our own consumption?
 How can we generate climate-neutral electricity – and why is nuclear power suddenly considered “green”?
 How do infrastructure, networks and technologies need to be designed for a long-term fossil fuel phase-out and to what extent can hydrogen support us in doing so?

 Teenagers & Adults